 To ensure the accurate reproduction of your brand by licensees, create a licensing guide and consider holding training that outlines the appropriate use of your IP and what licensees can and cannot do.

-[Read more: Roadmap for Rebuilding: Marketing and Protecting Your Brand]
+[Read more: Road map for Rebuilding: Marketing and Protecting Your Brand]

 Promotion: Ensure your licensees have a marketing plan in place

-While it doesn’t cost a lot in time, money or human capital to enter a licensing agreement, there is some outlay.
-Because of the risks involved in licensing, including creating competition in the marketplace, you want to be sure your licensees will maximize their profits.
+While it doesn't cost a lot in time, money, or human capital to enter a licensing agreement, there is some outlay.
+Because of the risks involved in licensing, including creating competition in the marketplace, you want to be sure your licensees maximize their profits.
 Make sure they have a strategic marketing plan in place to promote your brand.

 Profit: Make sure your royalties are worthwhile